Ten Commandments: Judaism

 The Ten Commandments form the basis of Jewish Rabbinic law, stating God's universal and timeless standard of right and wrong – unlike the rest of the 613 commandments which Jewish interpretative tradition claims are in the Torah, which include, for example, various duties and ceremonies such as various halachich kashrut dietary laws, and the rituals to be performed by priests in the Holy Temple.
 Jewish tradition considers the Ten Commandments the theological basis for the rest of the commandments.
 Philo, in his four-book work The Special Laws, treated the Ten Commandments as headings under which he discussed other related commandments.
-Similarly, in The Decalogue he stated that "under [the "commandment… against adulterers"] many other commands are conveyed by implication, such as that against seducers, that against practisers of unnatural crimes, that against all who live in debauchery, that against all men who indulge in illicit and incontinent connections."
+Similarly, in The Decalogue he stated that "under [the "commandment … against adulterers"] many other commands are conveyed by implication, such as that against seducers, that against practisers of unnatural crimes, that against all who live in debauchery, that against all men who indulge in illicit and incontinent connections."
 Others, such as Rabbi Saadia Gaon, have also made groupings of the commandments according to their links with the Ten Commandments.

 According to Conservative Rabbi Louis Ginzberg, the Ten Commandments are virtually entwined, in that the breaking of one leads to the breaking of another.
 Echoing an earlier rabbinic comment found in the commentary of Rashi to the Song of Songs (4:5) Ginzberg explained—there is also a great bond of union between the first five commandments and the last five.
-The first commandment: "I am the Lord, thy God," corresponds to the sixth: "Thou shalt not kill," for the murderer slays the image of God.
+The first commandment: "I am the Lord, thy God," corresponds to the sixth: "Thou shalt not murder," for the murderer slays the image of God.
 The second: "Thou shalt have no strange gods before me," corresponds to the seventh: "Thou shalt not commit adultery," for conjugal faithlessness is as grave a sin as idolatry, which is faithlessness to God.
 The third commandment: "Thou shalt not take the name of the Lord in vain," corresponds to the eighth: "Thou shalt not steal," for stealing results in a false oath in God's name.
 The fourth: "Remember the Sabbath day, to keep it holy," corresponds to the ninth: "Thou shalt not bear false witness against thy neighbor," for he who bears false witness against his neighbor commits as grave a sin as if he had borne false witness against God, saying that He had not created the world in six days and rested on the seventh day (the holy Sabbath).
 The fifth commandment: "Honor thy father and thy mother," corresponds to the tenth: "Covet not thy neighbor's wife," for one who indulges this lust produces children who will not honor their true father, but will consider a stranger their father.